A Power of Attorney (POA)—especially an Enduring Power of Attorney (EPA)—gives someone the authority to handle your financial, personal, and…

 1.3 Capacity and Execution

-2. The Benefits of Enduring Power of Attorney
+2. The Benefits of an Enduring Power of Attorney

 2.2 Financial Management and Asset Protection